kamialie/education/README.md

 + `pstree` - output process list arranged in a tree-like pattern
 + `vmstat` - snapshot of system resources usage of memory, swap and disk I/O
 	+ `<n>` - continuous delivery updating every n seconds
++ `nice` - set priority value for a process when it launches

 Interrupt a process with `Ctrl-C` (**INT**, Interrupt).
 Pause a process with `Ctrl-Z` (**TSTP**, Terminal stop).